ea5gvk/m0glj-HBNet-GPS/README.md

 * maidenhead

 #### Optional Modules
-* Flask - required for dashboard
+* Flask - Required for dashboard
+* smtplib - Required for sending email.
+If pip fails to install module, it may already be installed as most Linux distrobutions have this module by default.
-* smtplib - required for sending email
+* slixmpp - Required for upcoming XMPP gateway.

 This should work for DMR radios that send location data as a UTF-8 NMEA sentence.
 I am hopping to add support for more radios in the future.